top of page

 Further ideas to consider:

 Thomas Jefferson argues against the new nation having a “Noble Class” to govern it.
-He describes Europe’s noble class as without “virtue or talents,” and describes this as “artificial.”
+He describes this as “artificial” and labels Europe’s noble class as without “virtue or talents.”

 “Men who look upon themselves (as) born to reign, and others to obey, soon grow insolent; selected from the rest of mankind, their minds are early poisoned by importance.”